facebook/docusaurus/website/docs/api/plugins/plugin-pwa.md

 ---
 sidebar_position: 9
-id: plugin-pwa
-title: '📦 plugin-pwa'
-slug: '/api/plugins/@docusaurus/plugin-pwa'
+slug: /api/plugins/@docusaurus/plugin-pwa
 ---

+# 📦 plugin-pwa

 Docusaurus Plugin to add PWA support using [Workbox](https://developers.google.com/web/tools/workbox).
 This plugin generates a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers) in production build only, and allows you to create fully PWA-compliant documentation site with offline and installation support.